JackDanna/FogentRoleplayTemplate/README.md

 The rogue declares he is going to close the distance, attack with the knife, and stay on the archer.
 If the Rogue pulls this off, it will be disadvantageous for the archer since melee versus ranged combat in close quarters favors melee attacks.

-Since the Rogue has 5 ft more Reaction Movement Speed, he can move those 5 feet before the archer can lose the arrow, closing the distance.
+Since the Rogue has 5 ft more Dexterity Movement Speed, he can move those 5 feet before the archer can lose the arrow, closing the distance.
 Now they will make combat rolls versus one another, with the archer being at a clear disadvantage.

 The archer, now likely wounded from the rogue knife, tries to use the rest of his Movement Speed to stay away from the rogue's knife range.
 Assuming the Rogue has the same or greater remaining movement speed as the archer, the rogue stays on the archer and the gap is 0 feet, ready to stab him again next round.